Economic history of Argentina: Presidency of Javier Milei

 On 10 December 2023, Javier Milei, a right-wing libertarian, was sworn in as president.
 During the electoral campaign, inflation was at over 100 percent.
 At the time of Milei's inauguration, Argentina’s economy was suffering 143 percent annual inflation, the currency had plunged and four out of 10 Argentines were in poverty.

 In January 2024, a study by the Catholic University of Argentina estimated that the country's poverty rate had reached 57.4%, the highest since 2004.
 However, by the third quarter of 2024 the Catholic University of Argentina estimated that the poverty rate had eased to 49.9% of the population, while Torcuato Di Tella University estimated that poverty stood at 36.8% of the population for the second semester of the year.

 In November 2024, Argentina's monthly inflation rate slowed to 2.4%, the lowest in over four years.
 Annual inflation was expected to end 2024 closer to 100%.
 Favourable results and normalization in Argentina's economy are expected to continue in 2025.
 The annual inflation rate, which was 211% in 2023, is expected to be below 30% in 2025.
 Economic activity has also begun to recover: the economy is expected to expand by more than 4% in 2025.

 In October 2025, President Javier Milei's party, La Libertad Avanza, won a landslide victory in midterm elections, making it easier for Milei to push ahead with his programme of radical spending cuts and free-market reforms.

+In 2025, consumer prices rose 31.5 percent, the lowest annual inflation rate in Argentina since 2017.
+In 2024, Argentina recorded its first budget surplus in a decade.